Growing Hands-On Kids

 Do ALL kids act up because of typical kid behaviors AND sensory?
 Yes.
 Again, because we are ALL designed with the same sensory systems and we all have our quirks and differences.

-So how in the world are we suppose to know when a kid is acting up based on just behaviors or just sensory??
+So how in the world are we supposed to know when a kid is acting up based on just behaviors or just sensory??

 Short answer…. it is VERY HARD to tell MANY TIMES you will get it wrong.
 Sometimes it could be one or the other or both.